wpendl99/.github/profile/essentials/gitHub/gitHub.md

 ![GitHub pull](essentialsGitHubPull.jpg)

 The following demonstrates console commands for making a change to the README.md file, committing it, and then pushing it up to GitHub.
-Of course you can also do this using the Git interface of VSCode.
+Of course you can also do this using the Git interface of VS Code.

 ```sh
 ➜  printf "\nChange from my development environment!\n" >> README.md